frankolson/pixyll/process.md

 # My Process

 Simplicity is key in  my book.
-So over the years, I have found that the following process for taking on new projects works best for me an my clients.
+So over the years, I have found that the following process for taking on new projects works best for me and my clients.

 ## Step 1: Initial meeting